Frequently Asked Questions

 We called it ‘Mylor and Flushing’ to start with because it was important for everyone to feel included.
 The plan covers the whole of Mylor Parish and it is the views of local people that must form the basis of it, wherever people live.
 More recently, as well, there was the Mylor Parish Plan and we wanted to avoid confusion with this.
 The older Mylor Parish Plan has no ‘teeth’ when it comes to planning; it is purely ‘aspirational’, but many of those wishes have given us a useful starting point for the NDP project.
 We used the full name, Mylor Neighbourhood Development Plan, on our mass survey and that is the name we will use from now on.

 How can I find out what is happening?

 You can sign up to the mailing list here.
-Also, keep an eye on the website and our monthly updates in the community magazine.
+Also, keep an eye on the website and our regular updates in the community magazine.

 How can I give my views as the plan develops?

-We have 5 working groups focusing on different aspects of the plan.
+Five working groups have been focusing on different aspects of the plan.
 You can find them here on the website.
-There are three ways you can give your views and contribute ideas to the groups’ work:
+They are now drafting their policies but you can still give your views and contribute ideas to the groups’ work:

 1. By coming to public events, workshops and focus groups over the summer and autumn.